REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Experiments

-\paragraph{Mitigating overthinking on simple problems.} LRM often exhibits overthinking on easier problems.
-Our method appropriately reduces reflection on easier problems while maintaining it on more difficult ones.
-While our approach increases the reflection frequency on simpler problems compared to $\text{R}_\text{Len}$, it remains lower than that of the original model.
-Specifically, on the three simplest datasets, we reduce the reflection frequency by 31\%, and 45\% efficiency enhancement.
-Whereas on challenging ones, the reduction of reflection is only 5\%, and 27\% efficiency enhancement.
-This demonstrates that our approach achieves a favorable balance, mitigating overthinking on simple problems while preserving reflection capabilities.
+\paragraph{Mitigating overthinking on easy problems.} LRMs often overthink on easy problems.
+Our method appropriately reduces reflection on easy problems while maintaining it on difficult ones.
+While our approach increases the reflection frequency on easier problems compared to $\text{R}_\text{Len}$, it remains lower than that of the original model.
+Specifically, on the three easiest datasets, we reduce the reflection frequency by 22\%, with a 45\% efficiency enhancement.
+Whereas on challenging ones, the reduction in reflection is only 4\%, with a 27\% efficiency enhancement.
+This demonstrates that our approach achieves a favorable balance, mitigating overthinking on easy problems while preserving reflection capabilities.
 Furthermore, we provide additional evidence demonstrating that our method reduces overthinking while preserving reflection capabilities in Appendix~\ref{apx:oververianalysis}.

+\paragraph{Training dynamics analysis.} To provide further analysis, we illustrate the training dynamics in Figure~\ref{fig:trainingprocess}.
+For GRPO $\text{R}_\text{Len}$, after 1{,}000 steps, when the length falls below 70\% of its original value, its performance begins to drop, indicating that the model begins to remove meaningful steps.
+However, the reflection reward enables a gradual improvement in efficiency with minimal change in accuracy.
+Besides, the reflection model greatly accelerates length reduction.
+Although it initially causes severe performance degradation, the targeted penalties that it imposes on overthinking tokens avoid deleting valid reflection tokens, halt further length shortening, and gradually recover performance.
+After 1{,}000 steps, it consistently outperforms the baseline in both accuracy and efficiency.
+Finally, the reflection model's goal remains to penalize overthinking, which is inherently at odds with the reflection reward that indiscriminately encourages reflection.
+Therefore, their combination achieves a trade-off between efficiency and accuracy, yielding a balance rather than a synergistic gain.